michaelsoftmd/pebkac-chrome/README.md

 - Caching, memory, more functionality.
 - This section

 This version of Zenbot is designed to be mindful of context length and run on inexpensive GPUs.
 I built this whole project on a very budget MiniPC, and tested it with a specific fine-tuned model.
 For operating Zenbot, I would HIGHLY recommend using David_AU’s finetunes, particularly the Brainstorm variants.
+Not only do they know to operate Zenbot nearly 100% of the time, but they seem to have been finetuned on the Smolagents library, making much of the ‘thinking’ already integrated.

 Search for and download them here: https://hf.tst.eu/model

 I did most testing using DavidAU/Qwen3-Jan-Nano-128k-6B-Brainstorm20x which was fast for my testing cases, but I would VERY MUCH RECOMMEND looking at the MoE models, like Qwen3-30b-whatever.
-Not only do they know to operate Zenbot nearly 100% of the time, but they seem to have been finetuned on the Smolagents library, making much of the ‘thinking’ already integrated.
+MoE models are excellent.
+Between non-thinking and thinking models, I like the results I get from non-thinking models.

 I would also highly recommend adjusting the extraction method to extract more text, and altering llama.cpp’s GPU usage in the .env file.
 That will truly allow Zenbot to work its magic.